 To avoid mushrooming simply use a smaller wick, right wick size for your candle and ultimately solve this problem.

 K. How to stop the wax cracking when making a candle.

 Try adding some coconut wax to soften the wax and make it less likely to crack.
 Cracking is most common with beeswax candles.

 L. “I’m using my wax’s recommended pour temperature but there’s still problems.”

 You may have been creating amazing candles for some time and all of a sudden for some reason your candles have started having problems.
 How can this happen when you are doing exactly the same as before.
 You might be get lumpy tops, holes, pits or wet spots.
 All else being equal a change in weather conditions is often responsible.
 It may even only be a change in night time conditions.
 Do your best to create a consistent ambient temperature of between 21-23°C and continue to test the variables until you reach success.
 Sometimes persistence is the only thing that will get you there.

-If you enjoyed making candles and would like to take your candle making to the next level, book in for a candle making workshop with us.
+If you enjoyed making soy candles and would like to take your candle making to the next level, book in for a private candle making workshop with us.
 They are fun, informative and a great opportunity to ask questions and improve your skills.
-Looking forward to meeting you soon.
+We’re looking forward to meeting you soon.